Panther Hollow Watershed

 - Two of the last remaining above-ground streams in Pittsburgh

-- A popular area where thousands of people live, work and play
+- Thousands of people live, work and play in this popular area

-- A highly valued historic lake that is a major focus of restoration
+- An historic lake that will undergo major restoration

 - 72 forested acres that greatly benefit a frequently flooded sewershed